-Global mobility is a nightmare for most HR professionals because many companies don’t have the infrastructure and policies to support large scale relocations.
+Global mobility services are a massive lifesaver for HR professionals because many companies don’t have the infrastructure and policies to support large scale relocations.
 When putting together a relocation policy, it’s important to factor in global mobility and how easy a good policy can make it for you to move employees around the world.

 It’s one thing for a company to have a policy and an idea, but how easily are these policies executed and implemented throughout your company?
 Or worse yet, it’s possible that your global mobility program actually hinders your employees instead of supports them.